 - Accessing green space

-Why does Nordic Walking work?
+Why does Nordic Walking work for these projects?

-Community projects in the UK report high participation numbers, and good retention when compared to other activities they have offered.
+Community projects in the UK report high participation numbers and good retention when compared to other activities they have offered.
 Nordic Walking engages people who would not traditionally participate in any kind of exercise.
-The health benefits are considerable and yet the perception of effort is low, in other words people enjoy Nordic Walking and so stick at it.
+The health benefits are considerable and yet the perception of effort is low: in other words people enjoy Nordic Walking and so stick at it.
 Nordic Walking is sociable and can help to build a sense of community amongst the participants.

 Nordic Walking is kind to the joints, increases the stability of the walker and works nearly all of the muscles in the body.
 Nordic Walking is taught in a way that develops improved walking and posture as well as good pole technique.
 The benefits to the body are functional and so transfer into everyday life.

 The way we teach Nordic Walking with the INWA 10 Step Method TM makes it easy to learn and teach.

 If you are a community or health project looking to add Nordic Walking then please ring one of our team on 0115 848 3801 to talk through your ideas.

 We can offer in-house tailored courses and advise you on:

 - Models of delivery